apache/druid/docs/content/configuration/auth.md

 These requests should be run as an "internal system user", an identity that represents the Druid cluster itself, with full access permissions.

-The details of how the internal system user is defined is left to Authorizer and Authenticator implementations.
+The details of how the internal system user is defined is left to extension implementations.

 ### Authorizer Internal System User Handling

 Authorizers implementations must recognize and authorize an identity for the "internal system user", with full access permissions.

-### Authenticator Internal System User Handling
+### Authenticator and Escalator Internal System User Handling

+An Authenticator implementation that is intended to support internal Druid communications must recognize credentials for the "internal system user", as provided by a corresponding Escalator implementation.

-Authenticators must implement three methods related to the internal system user:
+An Escalator must implement three methods related to the internal system user:

 ```java
   public HttpClient createEscalatedClient(HttpClient baseClient);